Who Is Typically Affected by Radon Gas?

 What Radon Tests can I do?

 - Testing is the only way to figure out how much radon is currently being trapped in your house.
 There are simple tests that can be picked up at your local hardware store, but many of these tests need to be sent to a lab to read the results.
-Also, there are some testing procedures that require up to a years worth of time to get measurements!
+Also, some testing procedures require up to a years worth of time to get measurements!
 Waiting a year can put your health at greater risk!
-The newest, most accurate and state of the art radon testing is done almost instantaneously.
+The newest, most accurate, and state of the art radon testing is done almost instantaneously.
 This is the procedure we use at Radon Eliminator.
-It provides you an accurate picture of what is going on inside your house currently and what action steps need to be taken.
+It provides you an accurate picture of what is going on inside your house and what action steps need to be taken.
 It is a Life or Death Decision.
-Take control of your health by getting a Discounted Radon Concentration Inspection done by filling out the form above, it's better to be safe than dead.
+Take control of your health by getting a Discounted Radon Concentration Inspection done by filling out the form above.
+It's better to be safe than dead.

 How Much Does Radon Testing Cost?